WebDevStudios/custom-post-type-ui/readme.txt

 * Misc: Added code of conduct file to github repo.
 Props GaryJones.

 == Upgrade Notice ==

+= 1.8.2 - 2020-12-29 =
+* Fixed: Addressed some missing available labels for taxonomies.
+* Updated: Provide page slug and link to page if a post type slug is matching an existing page.
+* Updated: Support link was pointed to legacy WordPress Codex but had been moved to Developer Portal.
+Props @robwent

 = 1.8.1 - 2020-09-21 =
 * Fixed: Issues with WP-CLI importing.